Child and Vulnerable Adult Protection in Sacred Heart Parish

 Q. Who is the Team?

-Q. What do the Child Protection Team do?
+Q. What does the Child Protection Team do?

 A. It carries out the initial assessment of all adult members of the parish whose roles, on behalf of the parish and the Catholic Church, bring them into contact with children and vulnerable adults.
-It works with the Diocesan Child Protection Office to ensure that those whose roles need it receive the Criminal Records Bureau disclosure.
+It works with the Diocesan Child Protection Office to ensure that those whose roles require it receive a Disclosure and Barring Service (DBS) disclosure.

 Q. Who does the Team vet?

-A. Everyone in the parish whose parish and/or church work brings them into contact with children and vulnerable adults.
-This includes, for instance, those who work with the Children's Liturgy, Eucharistic Ministers, people working on First Holy Communion and Confirmation preparation, parent and toddler group organisers, members of POSH, etc.
+A. Everyone in the parish whose parish work brings them into contact with children and vulnerable adults.
+This includes, for instance, those who work with the Children's Liturgy, First Holy Communion and Confirmation preparation catechists, parent and toddler group organisers, members of POSH, etc.